bending456/OpenMMKant/README.md

 ## Analysis
 - Trajectory files like test.pkl can be opened and analyzed using the notebook in ./test
+- code will also generate pdb/dcd files.
+These can be opened using vmd -- VMD: load test.pdb.
+Right click entry in GUI.
+Select Load Data Into Molecule.
+Select dcd

 ## TODO
-There is some kind of problem with the z-constraint.
+- RESOLVED There is some kind of problem with the z-constraint.
 Compare brown.py z coordinates relative to openmuller.py in the tests directory
+- PBCs in Y direction should be added
+- piecewise continuous functions? (this doesn't appear to be supported

 ###############################################
 ## Other examples (Deprecated for now)